Math S-21b - Calendar of topics and HW assignments - Summer 2011

 Fri,

-Algebraic and geometric properties of the dot product.
+Algebraic and geometric properties of the dot product; projections and reflections.
 Invertible linear transformations and algorithm for finding the inverse of a matrix (when it exists).
 Matrix algebra, composition of linear functions and matrix products.
-Subspaces of Rn, span of a collection of vectors; kernel and image of a linear transformation.

 Mon,